basic-web-components/basic-web-components/packages/basic-component-mixins/docs/SelectionAriaActive.md

 This mixin expects a set of members that manage the state of the selection:
 `applySelection`, `itemAdded`, and `selectedIndex`.
-You can supply these yourself, or do so via the ItemsSelection mixin.
+You can supply these yourself, or do so via the [ItemsSelection](ItemsSelection.md) mixin.

-NOTE: For the time being, this mixin should be used with the TargetInCollective mixin.
-The intention is to eventually allow this mixin to be used without requiring collective keyboard support, so that this mixin can be used on its own.

 **Kind**: global class